Genie Name Generator - Names for Djinn, Jinn, and Wish-Granting Spirits

 Using the Generator for Your Genie or Djinn Character

 When generating genie names, decide first which jinn type your character belongs to.
-An Ifrit character (fire, cunning, powerful) needs a name with heat and sharpness to it.
-A Marid character (water, scale, ancient) needs something that flows and carries enormous weight.
-A Jann character (air, freedom, quick) needs something lighter and more mercurial.
+An Ifrit - fire, cunning, dangerous - needs a name with heat and sharpness to it.
+A Marid (water, scale, ancient) needs something that flows and carries enormous weight.
+A Jann (air, freedom, quick) needs something lighter, more mercurial.
 Consider the genie's history of binding.
-A jinn who has been bound for a thousand years has a relationship to their constraint that differs from one who was bound last century.
-The name might carry the weight of that history — something that was once a proud, free-given name that has now been worn down by centuries of captivity into something that feels like an obligation.
-For tabletop RPG characters, djinn make excellent Warlock patrons (the "Genie" patron option in D&D 5e), NPCs who grant quests in exchange for services, or even player characters from jinn-majority cultures.
-The naming convention should match the power level: a Great Old One-equivalent djinn of cosmic power needs a name that feels ancient and enormous; a lesser household jinn needs something more approachable.
+A jinn who has been bound for a thousand years has a different relationship to constraint than one bound last century.
+The name might carry that history: something once proud and freely given, worn down by centuries of captivity into something that feels like an obligation.
+For tabletop RPG characters, djinn work well as Warlock patrons (the "Genie" patron option in D&D 5e), as NPCs who grant quests in exchange for services, or as player characters from jinn-majority cultures.
+Match the naming convention to the power level: a djinn of cosmic scope needs a name that feels ancient and enormous; a lesser household jinn needs something more approachable.